Independent (Visiting Scholar) Status

-The DEO writes to Executive Associate Dean Curto to request that independent scholar status be conferred, enclosing a curriculum vitae or other information verifying the qualifications of the individual for faculty-like privileges.
+The DEO writes to their Area Associate Dean to request that independent scholar status be conferred, enclosing a curriculum vitae or other information verifying the qualifications of the individual for faculty-like privileges.
 The letter must specify the length of time for which this independent scholar status is requested––up to one year can be requested at a time.
-Upon approval by Dean Curto, the departmental administrator will process an appointment in the P & S complimentary appointment menu in the HR Transaction system for an FV52 Visiting Scholar.
+Upon approval by the Area Associate Dean, the departmental administrator will process an appointment in the P & S complimentary appointment menu in the HR Transaction system for an FV52 Visiting Scholar.
 The administrator will attach an offer letter and CV into the Workflow form.
 This process will allow the Visiting Scholar to obtain a HawkID and give him/her the ability to get an ID card for the library, parking privileges, etc.

 Health Insurance for Visiting Scholars on J–1 Visas